 - Sex (Gender) - Female, Male;

-Note: The code values displayed in data export files correspond to the ages.
+Note: The age code and label are shown in separate columns when results are exported.
+The code values displayed in data export files correspond to the ages.
 For example, the code value "0" (zero) is the age < 1 year, the code value "1" is 1 year of age, through the code value "84" for 84 years of age, and the code value "85+" for 85 years of age and over.

 Step 4.
 Other options:

 |Export Results:||If checked, then query results are exported to a local file.
 More information on how to import this file into other applications can be found here.|